Improving Database Integration with ODBC

 When an ODBC application has several users connection pooling is a good way to increase connection efficiency.

 The efficiency of SQL queries is an important factor affecting the speed of ODBC performance.
 If something is wrong with it, issues may occur with data filtering causing the driver to get unnecessary data (sometimes the amount of this data is very big) which slows down application performance.
 Using well-formed and rightly executed queries improves the performance greatly.

-ODBC provides good opportunities in data integration, giving an access to multiple data sources through one application.
-So keeping the application’s performance high will benefit the process of data integration.
+ODBC provides good opportunities for data integration, granting access to multiple data sources through one application.
+So, keeping the application’s performance high will benefit the process of data integration.

 Now with Apatar

-The main ODBC’s advantage is its universality—having appropriate drivers for a connection, users may access different databases they need.
-So, in fact, the connector for ODBC sources allows perform needed operations on data exactly in the sources user’s ODBC has access to.
-In other words, Apatar may lack a connector for a database, but as soon as this database is among user’s ODBC sources, the user may integrate or synchronize data from this source with the data from other sources.
+The main ODBC’s advantage is its flexibility and versatility—having appropriate drivers for a connection, users may access different databases they need.
+So, in fact, the new connector allows anyone to perform needed operations on data exactly in the sources a user’s ODBC has access to.
+In other words, Apatar may lack a connector for a particular database, but as soon as this database is among the user’s ODBC sources, he/she may integrate or synchronize data from this source with the data from other sources.